-Let’s get to Week 9!Please, blog, may I have some more?
+Let’s get into this week’s Starts and Sits.Please, blog, may I have some more?

 Hello everyone and welcome to Week 14 of the Streamer Report.
 It’s the most wonderful time of the year right now.
 No, not the weeks leading up to Christmas, but the Fantasy Playoffs, where life separates the men from the boys.
 We’ll be taking a look at the best streaming options this week for Quarterbacks, Tight Ends, as well as the best option for kickers and defenses.Please, blog, may I have some more?

 Few people know why the Packers are called “Cheeseheads.”
 It’s tradition: the worst Packer performer from the previous week is bestowed with a chunk of stinky Limburger cheese which is stuffed into the bottom of their helmet for the following game.
 In week 9, Aaron Jones took 8 carries for 30 yards and hauled in 1 catch for -1 yards.
 Needless to say, he was Mr. Limburger for their week 10 game against Carolina and their dairy boy tracked down an extra stinky piece of cheese for this contest.
 This wedge of stank carried such a putrid scent that the Panthers defense gave the Packer running back a little extra space to roam on Sunday afternoon.
 Aaron Jones took full advantage, rumbling for 93 yards and 3 touchdowns on 13 carries—he now has an impressive 14 touchdowns on the season.
 Rest of Season Player Rater has him listed as RB#10 and I’d even bump him a couple spots higher.
 Anyway, here’s what else I saw during yesterday’s late games in fantasy football:Please, blog, may I have some more?